Shani Abeysekara

 Shani Abeysekara is a Sri Lankan senior police officer.
-A Deputy Inspector General, Abeysekara is the former director of Criminal Investigation Department and current Director of the Criminal Intelligence Analysis and Prevention Division.
+A Deputy Inspector General, Abeysekara is the former and current director of Criminal Investigation Department and current Director of the Criminal Intelligence Analysis and Prevention Division.

 Police career

 Abeysekara joined the Sri Lanka Police on 10 February 1986 as a Probationary Sub Inspector of Police undergoing training at the Sri Lanka Police College, Kalutara.
 He served in the VIP Security Division of Special Task Force and the President's Security Division.
 He was transferred to the Criminal Investigation Department (CID) in 1999 on a special request made by the DIG Punya de Silva.
 Abeysekara was appointed Director CID in 2017 and was served in that capacity till he was transferred on 21 November 2019 as the Personal Assistant to the Deputy Inspector General of Police in Galle range following the 2019 Presidential election and was interdicted from the Police service on 7 January 2020.

 He has investigated several high-profile crimes including the Attempted assassination of President Kumaratunga in 1999, Bandaranaike Airport attack in 2001, Udathalawinna massacre in 2001, Royal Park murder in 2005, attempted assassination of General Sarath Fonseka, Angulana double murder, the disappearance of Prageeth Eknaligoda, the killing of Lasantha Wickrematunge and the 2019 Sri Lanka Easter bombings.
 He received a commendation from the Secretary-General of INTERPOL for his support to the Response Team that responded to the Easter Sunday attacks in Sri Lanka.
 He had been the key prosecution witness in over 100 trials including over 20 murder trials that led to convictions.

 The Government of President Gotabaya Rajapaksa accused Abeysekara of carrying out a political agenda, while the opposition the Rajapaksa government took revenge on Abeysekara, having transferred him from the CID soon after its election.
 In January 2020, he was suspended from the Service of Sri Lanka Police after his leaked telephone conversations with Ranjan Ramanayake which was termed as a discredit to the police services of the country.
 On 25 November 2020, he was tested positive for COVID-19 and was transferred to a different prison.
 On 16 June 2021, he was granted bail by the Court of Appeal after spending jail term for nearly one year.
 Abeysekara retired from the police in 2021.

 In June 2024, he joined the Retired Police Collective of the National People's Power (NPP) at its first meeting.

 Following the election of Anura Kumara Dissanayake as President in September 2024, Abeysekara has been appointed to Director the newly created Criminal Intelligence Analysis and Prevention Division with the National Police Commission having approved the reappointment on a contract basis for one year.
 He was thereafter appointed Director of the CID in July 2025.
 He led the investigation into misuse of state funds by former President Ranil Wickremesinghe, leading to his arrest in August 2025.